Handout for Students

 ESL Center: 201 Satterfield Hall

 United State Immigration, governments that sponsor students (SACM, etc...) and Kent State University require ESL students to attend all ESL classes.
-You are required to have a minimum of 90% attendance in ESL classes (only 4 absences per 7 week module are accepted).
-There is no distinction between an excused or unexcused absence.
+You are required to have a minimum of 90% attendance in ESL classes (only 4 absences per 7 week module are permitted accepted).

 - Check and manage your Kent email (...@kent.edu) regularly.

 - Make sure you have NO holds on your record.
 (Flashline / Student/Resources / Courses and Registration / Check Registration Status/View Holds)

 - Make certain that your academic and financial records are in order.
 If you have any questions, please contact One Stop.